 \subsection{Threat Model in EaaS}

-\textbf{Notations.} We follow the notations used by previous work~\cite{peng2023you} to define the threat model in the context of Embeddings as a Service (EaaS).
-Consider a scenario (refer to Figure~\ref{fig:EaaS_Watermark_Pipeleine}) where a victim (defender) owns an EaaS $S_v$ with the victim model $\boldsymbol{\Theta }_v$.
+\textbf{Notations.} We follow the notations used by previous work~\citep{peng2023you} to define the threat model in the context of Embeddings as a Service (EaaS).
+Consider a scenario (refer to Fig.~\ref{fig:EaaS_Watermark_Pipeleine}) where a victim (defender) owns an EaaS $S_v$ with the victim model $\boldsymbol{\Theta }_v$.
 When a user queries $S_v$ with a sentence $s$, the model $\boldsymbol{\Theta }_v$ generates an original embedding $\boldsymbol{e}_o$.
 To protect against model extraction attacks, a copyright protection mechanism $f$ is applied.
 This mechanism transforms $\boldsymbol{e}_o$ into a watermarked embedding $\boldsymbol{e}_p$, defined as $\boldsymbol{e}_p = f(\boldsymbol{e}_o, s)$, which is finally returned to the user.

-\textbf{Stealer.} The stealer's goal is to replicate the defender's model to offer a similar service at a lower cost, bypassing the need to train a large language model (LLM) from scratch.
-The stealer has access to a copy dataset $D_c$, which they can use to query the victim's service to obtain embeddings, but lacks knowledge of the model's internal structure, training data, and algorithms.
-The stealer continuously queries the service to collect numerous samples of $\boldsymbol{e}_p$.
-Using these data, the adversary could train a replicated model $\boldsymbol{\Theta }_a$ and launch their own EaaS $S_a$.
-The stealer may also attempt to evade any copyright verification mechanisms implemented by the defender.
+\textbf{Stealer.} The stealer aims to replicate the defender's model to offer a similar service at a lower cost, avoiding the need to train an LLM from scratch.
+With a copy dataset $ D_c $, they query the victim’s service for embeddings without access to the model’s internals.
+By collecting numerous $\boldsymbol{e}_p$ samples, they train a replica model $\boldsymbol{\Theta}_a$ and launch their own EaaS $ S_a $, potentially evading copyright verification.

 \textbf{Defender.} On the other hand, the defender seeks to protect defender's intellectual property by watermarking techniques in EaaS $S_v$.
 The defender has full knowledge of victim model $\boldsymbol{\Theta }_v$ and can manipulate original embedding $\boldsymbol{e}_o$ generated by $\boldsymbol{\Theta }_v$ prior returning to users.
 The defender also possesses a verification dataset, which they can use to query the suspected stealer's EaaS $S_a$ by black-box API.
 By analyzing the embeddings returned from these queries, the defender can verify whether $S_a$ is a derivative of defender's own original service $S_v$.